MSC Divina Cruise Review

 Deck 5 Saturno, forward are Passenger cabins; midship are the Reception Desk, the Cybercafe' and the Divina Bar; and toward aft there is the lower level of the Black Crab Dining Room.

 Deck 6 Zeus, forward there is the Pantheon Theatre, simple and elegant in red and gold: every seat in the theatre has a perfect view of the stage, since there are no poles or columns.
 Towards midship is the Casino Veneziano.
 Then, there are Piazza del Doge, the Cigar Lounge, the shops, Ponte dei Sospiri, the Excursion Office, the upper level of the Black Crab Dining Room and finally, all the way aft, is the Villa Rossa Panoramic Restaurant.
-By the way, this restaurant cannot be accessed from deck 6, but one must go to deck 7 or other decks, walk to the aft elevators and take the elevator or the stairway to deck 6.

 The Divina was built in St. Nazaire Chantiere D'Atlantique, in June 2012 she was launched and christened by her godmother Sophia Loren.
 At just more than a year old she is immaculate and very glitzy.
 She received a perfect CDC score of 100, making her a safe ship too.
 This ship is huge and very beautiful with many things to see and do.
 It takes forever to learn to navigate her, since the interior has circles and curves which create a maze; however, half the fun is getting there, as the old adage goes.